Month: November 2017

 The battle at Wilson’s Creek in 1861 was the first official battle of the Civil War to take place in Missouri.
 Missouri saw fighting for the next three and a half years as raiders destroyed anything military or civilian that might possibly aid the enemy.

-There were sooo many pretties at this battlefield, but in the interest of keeping this post semi-short I’ll just share these three.
-This last one is my favorite.
-I have no idea what it is, but I love the way it looks…and the purple color!
+There were so many pretties at this battlefield, but in the interest of keeping this post semi-short I’ll just share these three.
+The one on top is my favorite.
+I have no idea what it is, but I absolutely love the way it looks and come on…that purple!

 We ended the day with some grub.
 We went to the Black Sheep in Springfield and got one of the biggest burgers we’ve ever seen!
 It tasted as good as it looks!